yoctoalex/eap_lab/README.rst

 `b)` Testing the status

-Now that the protection mode is "blocking", you can send the **Attack: Threat Campaign** request in Postman:
+Now that the protection mode is "blocking" for all the attacks, you can send the **Attack: Threat Campaign** request in Postman:

 .. figure:: _figures/171.png